The Teaches of Peaches: Promotion

 To promote The Teaches of Peaches, Peaches toured as the opening act for British alternative rock band Elastica.
 Elastica frontwoman Justine Frischmann had personally invited Peaches and Gonzales to open for Elastica's North American tour.

 After "Set It Off" became a top forty hit, Peaches appeared on the British TV show Top of the Pops, but her performance was deemed too racy to be aired.

 "AA XXX" was used in the 2003 Victoria's Secret Fashion Show and in the 2004 HBO documentary Thinking XXX.

 The first track was used in the film Lost in Translation, although it was not included on the soundtrack.

+In 2022, Peaches undertook a tour marking the album's 20th anniversary, which was profiled in the 2024 documentary film Teaches of Peaches.